 The bill amends the Public Health Code to clarify the responsibilities of physicians and optometrists regarding reporting a patient's mental and physical qualifications to operate a motor vehicle.
 It establishes that while these professionals have no affirmative obligation to report, they may voluntarily do so without facing criminal or civil liability if they choose not to report.
-The bill specifies that if a report is made, it should be submitted to the Secretary of State and may include recommendations for suspension periods based on the patient's condition, particularly in cases involving seizures.
+The bill specifies that if a report is made, it should be submitted to the Secretary of State to initiate an examination of the patient's qualifications, and it outlines the recommended suspension periods for patients holding operator's and commercial licenses.

-Additionally, the bill defines key terms such as "episode," which encompasses various conditions that could impair driving ability, and clarifies the definitions of "optometrist" and "physician" as per existing law.
+Additionally, the bill introduces definitions for terms such as "episode," which encompasses various conditions that may impair driving ability, and clarifies the definitions of "optometrist" and "physician" as per existing law.
 It also includes provisions for immunity from liability for physicians and optometrists who report in good faith and document their findings.
 The enactment of this bill is contingent upon the passage of House Bill No. 4306.

 Statutes affected: